 Codeable is a fast and efficient way to find WordPress experts in particular, and that allows you to hire people specializing in specific plugins, platforms or frameworks as well.

-Personal branding is important – and the more popular you are, the more inclined people would be to work with/for you.
+Personal branding is important – the more popular you are, the more inclined people will be to work with/for you.

 Your Users or Fans

 If you are in the product business or run a community in your field, keep a close eye on the active people.
 Many of my friends releasing paid themes or plugins have hired some of their members through their support forums, or other places where their users participate.
 Sometimes a freelancer using your product may become an advocate for it and may be interested in working with you as well.
 Skipping the entire training process may be an awesome experience for you.